 In October similar supply restrictions were imposed to the garrisons of Québec and Montréal.

-On October 6, Vaudreuil left Montréal for Québec, ordering Lévis to send a piquet from each of the 4 battalions (La Reine, La Sarre, Languedoc and Guyenne) at Saint-Jean and Chambly to garrison Fort Carillon.
+On October 6, Vaudreuil left Montréal for Québec, ordering Lévis to send a piquet from each of the 4 battalions (La Reine, La Sarre, Languedoc and Guyenne) posted at Saint-Jean and Chambly to garrison Fort Carillon.

 On October 12, Lévis sent out from Saint-Jean the 4 aforementioned piquets under the command of M. d'Hébecourt.

 On October 24, Bellêtre’s detachment left La Présentation (present-day Ogdensburg, New York) where it had been reinforced by the Indians of this village.
-The detachment operated on the Mohawk River in November and made the raid on German Flats.
+The detachment operated on the Mohawk River in November and made a raid on German Flats.

 On November 10, Vaudreuil arrived at Montréal from Québec.